Sign up to save your library

 Title found at these libraries:

-The third edition is focused for use in an undergraduate single semester course and reduces the breadth of coverage, size, and cost of the previous editions.
+The third edition is meant to be used in an undergraduate, single-semester course, reducing the breadth of coverage, size, and cost of the previous editions.
 Additional changes include: